Audacity and humor are more effective tactics for achieving social change than are rage and fury.

 After a few weeks, we started doing "coin-ins."
 We'd set up a picket line and leafleters at a branch, then we'd send in a team of coiners, one for each teller.
 When it was our turn at the window, we'd hand in a dollar and ask for change.
 They'd give it to us.
 "Oh, sorry, no. We want pennies."
 We'd get a couple rolls of pennies which we would unwrap and slowly start to count: One...
 Two...
 Three...
 Wait!
 There's only 99.
 Here, you count them.
 The object was to hold up the line as long as possible.
 The customers waiting behind us had crossed through the pickets outside, so we felt they needed additional encouragement to take their business elsewhere.
 A good coiner could hold up a line for 10, 15, 20 minutes.
 When the managers opened up new windows, we'd send in more coiners.

-Some of the tellers and most of those fuming in line behind us were outraged — we were breaking the taboos of courtesy, the taboos of lines, the taboos of efficient business.
-We were breaking the sacred taboo of reverent worship in the temple of money.
-But some of the customers and clerks grasped the inherent comedy in the situation, and others were influenced by our deliberately maintained demeanor of good humor.
+Some of the tellers and most of those fuming in line behind us were outraged — we were breaking the taboos of courtesy, the custom of lines, the mandate of efficient business.
+Most of all, we were breaking the sacred taboo of reverent worship in the temple of money.
+But some of the customers and clerks grasped the inherent comedy in the situation, and others were influenced by our carefully maintained demeanor of good humor.
 This helped some of them see beyond the immediacy of the moment and understand that the root cause of their inconvenience was BofA's racist hiring practices.

 Although BofA refused to sign a formal agreement with CORE the way Lucky Markets had, they did end race-based job discrimination.
 Within a year people of all colors were hired into white-collar positions.
 Other banks followed suit.